neeharikasinghsjsu/cmpe255Assignments/Lecture2_Assignments/Assignment2/README.md

 # Assignment 2: pycaret
 [Binary Classification](https://github.com/neeharikasinghsjsu/cmpe255assignments/blob/main/Lecture2_Assignments/Assignment2/pycaret_binaryclassification.ipynb)

-A dataset containing details about loan has been used.It contains the following data.
+A dataset used has details about **loan**.It contains the following data.
 <ol>
   <li>loan_id :  An identifier for the loan.</li>
   <li>no_of_dependents:  Number of dependents of the loan applicant.</li>